-Thank you for offering to facilitate an EcoSattva Training group.
+The group experience is an essential part of the EcoSattva Training.
+We have heard over and over again how doing the training as a group has been impactful for participants and we really appreciate how you have chosen to step up.
 Whether you are facilitating one group meeting or all of them, your contributions are very much appreciated.
 Your willingness to support others as they engage with the Training materials is a gift.
 It is a gift to your group, a gift to One Earth Sangha, and a gift to the world.
 Thank you.

 This Guide contains suggestions on how you might customize your group and some ideas on how to facilitate a group.

-If you are new to facilitating group processes, it might be especially helpful.
+If you are new to facilitating group processes, this guide might be especially helpful.
 It is based on the wisdom of the Dharma, best practices described in the facilitation literature, and our personal experiences.
-Please use it in whatever ways are helpful to you.
-Take what is useful and ignore the rest.
+Please use it in whatever ways are helpful to you, but do not feel bound by the suggestions offered here.
+We encourage you to bring your own skills, intuition and unique style of facilitation to the groups you lead.